Maria Gakdeng: North Carolina Tar Heels

 Gakdeng made her North Carolina debut on November 8, 2023, scoring 13 points in a 102–49 season-opening win against Gardner–Webb.
 She recorded her first double-double for North Carolina with 14 points and 13 rebounds in a 76–64 loss to UConn on December 10.
 She scored 17 points and grabbed 10 rebounds in a 59–56 win against Michigan State in the first round of the NCAA tournament, before falling to eventual champions South Carolina in the second round.
 She averaged 9.2 points, 5.9 rebounds, and 1.6 blocks per game in her junior season.

 On March 2, 2025, Gakdeng set a new career high with 25 points in a 78–75 loss to Virginia.
 She helped North Carolina earn a three seed in the NCAA tournament, hosting tournament games at home for the first time in ten years, and they reached the third round.
 Gakdeng finished her senior season averaging 10.8 points, 7.6 rebounds, and 1.1 blocks per game, earning second-team All-ACC honors.

 Professional career

 On April 15, 2025, the day after going unselected in the 2025 WNBA draft, Gakdeng received an invitation to training camp with the Atlanta Dream.
 On May 8, she was waived by the Dream.

 On June 28, 2025, it was announced that Gakdeng had signed with Hungarian club KSC Szekszárd.

+On May 11, 2026, it was announced that Gakdeng had join the Greensboro Groove of the UpShot League for their inaugural season.

+On September 19, 2026, Gakdeng signed a developmental contract with the Toronto Tempo.